 3. LED Light Whitening

 LED whitening kits are all the rage, combining the power of a bleaching agent with LED light to accelerate the process.
 For your sensitive teeth, make sure the gel has a lower concentration of peroxide and try using the light for shorter periods.
-This teeth whitening method can offer significant results with less exposure to harmful chemicals.
+This teeth whitening method can offer significant results, delivering noticeable results in a short period with less exposure to harmful chemicals.

 Pros

-• High tech: Feels like you’re getting a cutting-edge treatment.
+High tech: Feels like you’re getting cutting-edge treatment.

 Cons